New York: Urge Gov. Hochul to end wildlife killing contests

 Stopping these contests would not reduce opportunities to hunt coyotes or other wildlife, prohibit big buck competitions or fishing tournaments, prevent the lethal control of wildlife to protect livestock or outlaw field dog trials.
 It would simply prohibit the competitive killing of wildlife for frivolous prizes.
 All wildlife species play an important role in healthy ecosystems.
 It's time for New York to join Massachusetts, Vermont, Maryland and the five other states that have already outlawed these cruel, unsporting and ecologically destructive events.

-Please take a moment to call your state representative and state senator and ask them to support A.2917/S.4099 to end wildlife killing contests in New York.
-Find their phone numbers here.
-You can say: "As your constituent, I respectfully urge you to support A.2917/S.4099 to end wildlife killing contests in New York.”
+Please take a moment to call Gov. Hochul and ask her to sign A.2917/S.4099 to end wildlife killing contests in New York.
+Find her phone number here.
+You can say: "As your constituent, I respectfully urge you to sign A.2917/S.4099 to end wildlife killing contests in New York.”